eddiemws/se-assignment-4-github-and-visual-studio-eddiemws/README.md

 Explain the concept of version control in the context of Git.
 How does GitHub enhance version control for developers?
-Branching and Merging in GitHub: ersion control is a system that records changes to files over time, allowing you to track history, revert to previous versions, and collaborate efficiently.
+Branching and Merging in GitHub: version control is a system that records changes to files over time, allowing you to track history, revert to previous versions, and collaborate efficiently.
 Git is a distributed version control system where every developer has a local copy of the entire project history.

 GitHub enhances version control by: